Global QSR Approves More Mobile Transactions with Incognia

 Incognia dramatically increases approval rates for mobile buy online, pickup in store (BOPIS) orders and decreases chargeback rates for global QSR.

-Incognia was approached by a global QSR that was challenged to reduce chargebacks while not blocking mobile, buy online, pick up in store (BOPIS) orders.
+Incognia was approached by a global QSR that was challenged to reduce chargebacks while not blocking mobile, buy online, or pick up in-store (BOPIS) orders.

 Changes in shopping behaviors brought about by the pandemic have added further complexity.